Notification

 4. Enter the URL for the Looker instance from which you would like to source your data.
 This is the URL that you use to access Looker on your browser.

-1. If the instance URL is invalid, Looker Studio displays the message "Invalid Looker URL or the Looker URL does not support account linking.
+1. If the instance URL belongs to a Looker instance that doesn't meet the prerequisites, Looker Studio displays the message "Invalid Looker URL or the Looker URL does not support account linking.
 Please use different Looker URL."

 2. If you have previously connected a Looker instance as a data source, that Looker instance name appears under Saved Looker Instances.
 You can click the name of a Looker instance and proceed to the section on selecting a model.